ivanreeve/text-compression-library/README.md

 # Huffman Text Compression Library

-A C++ library that uses Huffman algorithm for text compression and decompression.
+A C++ library that implement Huffman algorithm for text compression and decompression.
 Exclusive for text files.

 This project was made as a part of my sophomore year 1st semester final project in Data Structures and Algorithms.
 The project initially consisted of monolith functions that was later converted to a library.